PhaserEditor2D/PhaserEditor2D-v3/README.md

 * It follows the Phaser standards and API.
 Extra plugins or runtimes are not required.

+### Documentation

+Phaser Editor 2D v3 is [fully documented](https://help.phasereditor2d.com).

 ### Demos

 Eventually, we share videos, screenshots, and thoughts about the editor's development progress.

-* Check this [YouTube playlist](https://www.youtube.com/playlist?list=PLB8gI_5U0MvARFuAFCRQkQNR1tgLN7MMM) dedicated to the Phaser Editor v3 development.
+* Check this [YouTube playlist](https://www.youtube.com/playlist?list=PLB8gI_5U0MvARFuAFCRQkQNR1tgLN7MMM) dedicated to the Phaser Editor 2D v3 development.

 * Follow us on [Twitter @PhaserEditor2D](https://twitter.com/PhaserEditor2D) and [Facebook @PhaserEditor2D](https://facebook.com/PhaserEditor2D).

 * Check the latest posts in the [Phaser Editor website](https://phasereditor2d.com).

+### Download

+You can get the binaries in the [website downloads](https://phasereditor2d.com/downloads).

 ### Build and run

 At this moment you cannot build and run Phaser Editor v3.
 The server is not part of this repository.
 As soon as the editor is released we are going to publish the instructions to build and run it.

 ### Licensing